-something to remain and your circle, you expand your impact.
-You may feel a little bit uneasy to approach and invite those outside your network to join your team, but remember to use your proposal as your guide to explain your plans.
+You expand your impact.
+You

+may feel a little bit uneasy to approach and invite those outside your network to join your team, but remember to use your proposal as your guide to explain your plans.

 Chances are-they will be impressed!